jaehyunup/jaehyunup/README.md

 **ETRI (Electronics and Telecommunications Research Institute of Korea)**  &nbsp; 2019.01 ~ 2019.03

 ### Awards
-**First Prize At SAMSUNG Electronics, SAMSUNG software academy development contest** &nbsp;- 2020.11
+**First Prize At SAMSUNG Electronics, SAMSUNG software academy development competition** &nbsp;- 2020.11

 **Third Prize At Ministry of the Interior and Safety, Secure coding Hackathon in Korea** &nbsp;- 2019.10